-We do not have any off-balance sheet arrangements except that we are currently obligated under a ten-year lease agreement for our ADMA BioCenters plasma collection facility.
-There is a total minimum rent due under the lease of \$952,064 through the end of the lease term in September 2018.
+We do not have any off-balance sheet arrangements except that we are currently obligated pursuant to two ten-year lease agreements for our ADMA BioCenters plasma collection facilities in Norcross, Georgia and Marietta, Georgia.
+There is a total minimum rent due under the leases of approximately \$3.6 million through the end of the lease terms which expire in January 2024.

 Item 7A.
-Quantitative and Qualitative Disclosures About Market Risk.
+Quantitative and Qualitative Disclosures About Market Risk